 Go on, chuck him some bread! said my stepmother encouragingly.

 He was making grunting noises deep in his throat, his eyes darting from side to side.
 I was sure he could smell my fear, perhaps the wooly hairs on his spindly neck were full of fear-sensing sensor thingies.
 I trembled and stepped back from the fence, but the emu thrust his head forward and made a grab for the bread, but missed and pecked my head instead.

 There was no real damage done, at least not in the short term.
 Perhaps we can now attribute my various neuroses and inability to find a new job to the brain damage inflicted by that evil bird.

 Growing up on a farm, the most common feathered enemy was the magpie.
 As much as I welcomed the glorious warmth of springtime, I knew it meant Magpie Season.
-All across the countryside, sqwarking magpies were hatching sqwarking magpie babies, and fiercly defended their offspring by dive-bombing all innocent passers-by.
+All across the countryside, squawking magpies were hatching squawking magpie babies, and fiercely defended their offspring by dive-bombing all innocent passers-by.